Back to Journal

-Most difficulties people encounter when moving to Italy don’t come from ignoring rules or cutting corners.
+Most difficulties people encounter when moving to Italy do not come from ignoring rules or cutting corners.

-They come from applying assumptions that don’t align with how the Italian system operates in practice.
+They come from applying assumptions that do not match how the Italian system actually behaves in practice.

 Over time, certain patterns repeat.